ANT 112. Introduction to Archaeology. (3 h)

 ANT 335.
 Anthropology of Space and Place in the U.S..
 (3-4 h)

-Course examines the spatial dimensions of culture by focusing on housing disparities in the U.S. Particular attention is paid to the cultural, gendered, economic, political, and regional contexts of housing policies and the impact policies have on children, families and communities.
+Course examines the spatial dimensions of culture by focusing on inequalities in the built environment.
+Particular attention is paid to the cultural, gendered, economic, political, and regional contexts of housing policies and the impact policies have on children, families and communities.
 Course includes an optional Service-Learning community asset mapping assignment of a local Winston-Salem neighborhood.
 Only offered for 3 or 4 hours.

 ANT 336.
 Myth, Ritual, and Symbolism.
 (3 h)

-Explores how people envision and manipulate the supernatural in cross-cultural perspective.
-Emphasizes functional aspects of religious beliefs and practices.
+Explores how people envision and manipulate the supernatural in crosscultural perspective.
+Emphasizes dynamic aspects of religious beliefs and practices.
 Also listed as REL 304.
-P-ANT 111 or 114 or POI.
+P-ANT 114 or prerequisite override required.
 (CD)

 ANT 337.
 Economic Anthropology.
 (3 h)

 Examines the relationship between culture and the economy and its implications for applied anthropology.
 The variable nature and meaning of economic behavior will be examined in societies ranging from non-industrial to post-industrial.
 Discusses the impact of economic development programs, foreign aid and investment, technology transfer, and a variety of other economic aid programs.
-P-ANT 111 or 112 or 113 or 114, or POI.
+P-ANT 112 or 113 or 114, or prerequisite override required.

 ANT 339.
 Culture and Nature: Introduction to Environmental Anthropology.
 (3 h)